top of page

 But they did one thing right:

-They ensured real substance —office, resident director, payroll activity, local governance, bank account, board meetings.
+They ensured real substance — office, resident director, payroll activity, local governance, bank account, board meetings.
+This protected the treaty benefits and future tax position.

 5. Mistake to Avoid: Ignoring Deferred Tax Liabilities

-Deferred tax arising from goodwill, asset step-ups, and loss utilization.
+A classic oversight in M&A tax planning: Deferred tax arising from goodwill, asset step-ups, and loss utilization.

 Example: